 Lastly, Mrs. Dewberry, my eleventh grade English teacher.
 Ms. Dewberry had the reputation for being the toughest teacher at the school.
 Students would literally cry when they received their schedules at the beginning of the year and found that they would have Ms. Dewberry for an entire year.
 I took it as a challenge.
 Within the first week, Ms. Dewberry noticed something within me worth cultivating.
 As Ms. François did, she pushed me.
 I remember a specific conversation in which she said, “Mr. Wallace, you possess that something special, that intangible asset that will allow you to soar beyond the clouds; you are a young black man with limitless potential.
 Don’t ever allow anyone to tell you that you can’t.
 The words “you are not good enough” will never apply to you.
 Whatever your mind conceives, you will achieve.”
 I took that to heart.
 I have been successful in a number of areas and based on the intent of my divine purpose, I have only scratched the surface.”

-Dr. Wallace has authored and published 20 books, including his latest work Critical Mass: Achieving the Unlimited Capacity to Be Phenomenal, Born in Captivity: Psychopathology as a Legacy of Slavery,” and “The Mis-education of Black Youth in America.”
+Dr. Wallace has authored and published 24 books, including his latest work Academic Apartheid, Critical Mass: The Phenomenon of Next-Level Living, Born in Captivity: Psychopathology as a Legacy of Slavery,” The Undoing of the African American Mind, and “The Mis-education of Black Youth in America.”
 He has written and published thousands of scholarly and prose articles and papers, with the overwhelming majority of his work surrounding the enigmatic issues plaguing blacks on every level.
 Papers that he has published include: “Special Education as the Mechanism for the Mis-education of African Youth,” “Racial Trauma & African Americans,” “Epigenetics in Psychology: The Genetic Intergenerational Transmission of Trauma in African Americans,” and “Collective Cognitive-Bias Reality Syndrome” — to name a few.

 Dr. Wallace is also a powerful and electrifying public speaker, who speaks to numerous types and sizes of audiences, on a number of different subjects.
 He also functions as a personal life enhancement advisor and counselor.